Liver cirrhosis: symptoms, causes, treatment

 List of prohibited products:

-- broths from meat, fish, mushrooms, cabbage soup;
+- broths from meat, fish, mushrooms, cabbage soup from fresh cabbage;

 - fatty meats, sausages, smoked meats;

-- fatty cottage cheese, fermented baked milk, spicy and salty cheeses;
+- fatty cottage cheese, fermented baked milk, sharp and salty cheeses;

 - fatty fish, canned food, fish broth;